All Falls Down: Lyrical analysis

 "All Falls Down" is placed as the fourth song of Kanye West's debut studio album, The College Dropout.
 The album's lyrical content is notable for containing complex societal issues, which West strives to advertently cover in ways relating to the Black American community.
 These thematic concepts, prevalent through the entirety of the album, are omnipresent within this specific song.

 "All Falls Down" features West reflecting upon his own imperfections.
 The lyrics chronicle his insecurities surrounding his appearances, which he translates as an extension of problems shared with the broader population.
 Exploring the concept of insecurity and doubt, West tackles matters of excessive materialism and the surface-level aesthetics of affluence.
 West confesses to his own participation in materialistic pursuits, and the seemingly contradictory mindset thereof.

 West also ties this thematic idea to an even deeper meaning.
 The reason this lifestyle is adopted is in an attempt to recompense for what the Black American community might have taken from people in their past.
 However, West scrutinizes this apparent subjugation and excessive materialism, ending with a claim that he recognizes his and others collective submission to such a lifestyle.
 Hip hop journalist Davey D wrote about the lyrics in his 2015 book, The Cultural Impact of Kanye West: "A number of Black pathologies including self-hate, drug abuse, and the worship of white wealth.
 [West] philosophically concludes that White men are the financial benefactors of all Black pathologies."
+West thanks Johnson for her feature at the end of the song, comparing her to a safe belt for having "saved my life".